daenney/pupa/README.md

 ## Contributing

-Contributions to both the bootstrap script and my configuration are always very welcome.
+Contributions are always very welcome.
 Any change however should be motivated with a good explanation of why this change is necessary and generally have commits that:

 * Are written in the imperative style
 * Where a single commit represents a single feature
 * Have a short subject
 * Include as much text as needed in the body to motivate this change

-Note that I will freely reject changes to both the `hiera/` and the `dist/` trees.
-Even though your suggested changes might make sense in the grand scheme of things they represent my opinion as to how I like to configure my machines and as such I'd highly recommend raising an issue about it first to discuss the changes beforehand.